How Convective Mass Flux Responds to Environmental Humidity: A parcel model for mass flux

-The stochastic parcels also replicate the qualitative behavior of the GSRMs when mid-level mass flux is binned by $\Delta \theta_{e,ft}$ and $\Delta \theta_{e,bl}$.
+The stochastic parcels also replicate the qualitative behavior of the GSRMs when mid-level mass flux is binned by $\Delta \theta_{e,ft}$ and $\Delta \theta_{e,bl}$, as in Section \ref{sec:twolayer}.
 Fig. \ref{fig:m_dth_parcels} shows the parcel mass flux at 4000 m conditionally averaged on $\Delta \theta_{e,ft}$ and $\Delta \theta_{e,bl}$ for several fixed rates of entrainment as well as for stochastic entrainment.
-Each fixed rate of entrainment is unsuccessful in fully replicating the behaviors of the GSRMs in Fig. \ref{fig:m_dth}.
+Each fixed rate of entrainment fails to fully replicate the behavior of the GSRMs in Fig. \ref{fig:m_dth}.
 At smaller rates of entrainment, the parcel model is insufficiently sensitive to increases in $\Delta \theta_{e,ft}$.
-At greater rates of entrainment, the parcel model is unable to simulate the convection present at small values of $\Delta \theta_{e,bl}$.
-In contrast, the stochastic parcel model emulates the GSRMs' shift from being primarily sensitive to $\Delta \theta_{e,bl}$ in the least convective environments (lower left of the plot) to becoming relatively more sensitive to $\Delta \theta_{e,ft}$ in the most convective environments (upper left of the plot).
-The contours are relatively horizontal at small $\Delta \theta_{e,bl}$, but they become more tilted at elevated $\Delta \theta_{e,bl}$.
-This is due to the dependence of dilution rate on the environment.
-In the most humid environments, which have greater $\Delta \theta_{e,ft}$ and $\Delta \theta_{e,bl}$ than dry environments, the dilution rate is greater, introducing greater sensitivity to $\Delta \theta_{e,ft}$.
-The qualitative similarity to the GSRMs suggests that the stochastic parcel model accurately simulates some of the fundamental physical processes governing bulk mass flux in the GSRMs.
+At greater rates of entrainment, the parcel model is unable to simulate the convection present at low values of $\Delta \theta_{e,bl}$.

+Stochastic entrainment resolves both of the above-mentioned difficulties (Fig. \ref{fig:m_dth_parcels}f).
+The stochastic parcel model is able to qualitatively replicate the mass flux in the GSRMs (Fig. \ref{fig:m_dth}).
+The contours in Fig. \ref{fig:m_dth_parcels}f are horizontal near the bottom region of the plot but become more tilted in the upper right region.
+In physical terms, the mass flux is primarily sensitive to $\Delta \theta_{e,bl}$ in the least convective environments but becomes more sensitive to $\Delta \theta_{e,ft}$ in the most convective environments.
+This is due to the dependence of the dilution rate on the environment.
+In the most humid environments, which have greater $\Delta \theta_{e,ft}$ and $\Delta \theta_{e,bl}$, the dilution rate is greater.
+This introduces greater sensitivity to $\Delta \theta_{e,ft}$, as more of the convectively active air originated in the free troposphere environment.
+The qualitative similarity to the GSRMs suggests that the stochastic parcel model accurately emulates the physics governing bulk mass flux in the GSRMs.